 Ahh…summer time.
 Lazy days by the pool, late night bbq’s with the neighbors, and cool ice cream to beat the heat.
 Speaking of ice cream…did you know July is National Ice Cream Month?
 To join in the frozen fun, I wanted to share our favorite recipe for healthy peanut butter chocolate banana ice cream – because, if there were ever flavors that were made to go together, peanut butter, chocolate, and banana are it.
 We love trying out new ice cream recipes at home, and this has become one of our absolute favorites.
-After you make yourself some of this yummy deliciousness, be sure to stop by Craftsy for their Ice Cream Social – it’s a yummy treat you won’t want to miss!

 - 2-3 large ripe bananas, broken into chunks and frozen